hump.vector¶

 end

-(other)¶ Arguments: - other (vector) – Other vector to measure the distance to.
+• other (vector) – Other vector to measure the distance to.

-Returns: The squared distance of the vectors.
+The squared distance of the vectors.

 Get squared distance of two vectors.
-The same as (a - b):len2()
+The same as (a - b):len2().

 Example: